 Score reports for students who participate in the January G&T assessment program are sent to families in April.
 This page provides information about the methods used to calculate students’ G&T scores.

 Which Assessments Determine Students’ G&T Eligibility

 The DOE will use the Naglieri Nonverbal Ability Test (NNAT) and the verbal component of the Otis-Lennon School Ability Test (OLSAT).
 The NNAT measures students’ abilities including reasoning and problem-solving skills using nonverbal test items while the verbal component of the OLSAT measures verbal reasoning and comprehension.
-More detailed information about the tests can be found in the Gifted & Talented Admissions Guide for Students Born in 2013, 2012, and 2011:

 How Assessments Are Scored